Nagendra1997/mesibo-documentation/skeleton.md

 # Skeleton Module

 This repository contains a bare bones version of a Mesibo Module that explains the usage of different aspects of the module, various callback functions, callable functions and utilities.
+You can download the source code and compile it to obtain the module- a shared library file.
+Also, you can load the pre-compiled module which is provided as `mesibo_mod_skeleton.so`

 The Skeleton Module serves as a reference for all other Sample Modules.
 The complete documentation for Mesibo Modules is available [here](https://mesibo.com/documentation/loadable-modules/)